PrecisionCUA: Iterative Visual Refinement for Pixel-Precise Cursor Grounding in Code Editors: Methodology

 \subsection{Data Collection}

-To realize the formulation above, we build a purpose-designed VS Code data pipeline (\texttt{vscode-cursor-coords}) that generates ground-truth mappings from symbolic cursor states $(\texttt{file},\texttt{line},\texttt{col},\texttt{word},\texttt{character})$ to measured Monaco pixel coordinates.
+To realize the formulation above, we build a purpose-designed data-collection pipeline (\texttt{vscode-cursor-coords}) that runs as an editor extension and generates ground-truth mappings from symbolic cursor states (\texttt{file}, \allowbreak\texttt{line}, \allowbreak\texttt{col}, \allowbreak\texttt{word}, \allowbreak\texttt{character}) to measured Monaco pixel coordinates.
+Because both VS Code and Cursor are built on the same Electron + Monaco renderer stack, a single extension and DOM-payload injection path supports both editors\footnote{Throughout this paper, ``Cursor'' (capitalized) refers to the AI-IDE \href{https://www.cursor.com/}{cursor.com}; we use ``text cursor'' or ``caret'' for the editor insertion point.}, yielding aligned data across two of the most common modern coding environments.
 The central systems challenge is process separation: cursor indices are exposed in the extension host, whereas pixel geometry is observable only in the renderer DOM.
-We bridge this gap with a localhost WebSocket channel (\texttt{ws://127.0.0.1:54321}) connecting a Node.js backend to an injected renderer-side payload script.
+We bridge this gap with a localhost WebSocket channel connecting a Node.js backend to an injected renderer-side payload script that measures Monaco caret bounding boxes via \texttt{getBoundingClientRect()} inside \texttt{requestAnimationFrame}, and converts viewport-relative CSS coordinates to screen-absolute coordinates.
+The collector iterates one cursor step at a time, including end-of-line stops, and writes per-character JSONL records that store both coordinate frames, cursor box geometry, and \texttt{devicePixelRatio} for deterministic replay across heterogeneous monitor DPI settings.
+Figure~\ref{fig:data-collection-overview} illustrates the end-to-end architecture; full system, schema, and robustness details are deferred to Appendix~\ref{app:data-collection}.

-\textbf{System architecture.} The collector has five coordinated components: \texttt{extension.ts} (lifecycle and command entry points), \texttt{bridge-server.ts} (strict request/response transport), \texttt{collector.ts} (character-wise traversal and logging), \texttt{injector.ts} (instrumentation of \texttt{workbench.html}), and \texttt{dom-payload.js} (DOM-side measurement).
-In operation, the extension starts the bridge, waits for renderer connection, requests window metadata, iterates over each cursor stop in the active file, and writes all outputs to JSONL.
-Figure~\ref{fig:data-collection-overview} illustrates this end-to-end architecture and data flow.

-\textbf{Collection procedure.} For each file, the collector first records editor/runtime metadata (font family, font size, line height, window geometry, timestamp), then moves the caret to the document start and captures an initial full-monitor screenshot.
-It then advances one cursor step at a time using \texttt{cursorRight}, including end-of-line newline stops so that each textual position is represented.
-At each step, after a short render-settle delay (default 80 ms), the bridge requests \texttt{getCursorPosition}; the renderer payload locates the Monaco cursor node and measures its bounding box via \texttt{getBoundingClientRect()} inside \texttt{requestAnimationFrame}.
-The resulting viewport-relative CSS coordinates are converted to screen-absolute coordinates by adding \texttt{window.screenX/screenY}.
-The collector stores both coordinate frames and the local \texttt{devicePixelRatio} so physical-pixel locations can be recovered downstream.